It started with a winkPosted: March 14, 2013

 There were no fireworks when I met David.
 I didn’t know right away that he was the man I’d marry.
 We had very different backgrounds and personalities (extrovert meets introvert, for one).
 But I knew he was kind, honest, and dependable.
 Over time I grew to love him – I enjoyed spending time with him, admired his close relationship with his family, and appreciated his patience and support of my choices and endeavors.

 When we got married, I knew he was the one.
 But at no point in the 16 months prior to our wedding day did I ever feel that tingle I’d felt with crushes in the past.

 I felt it for the first time last month.
 I was sick with the flu for the second time this winter.
 He brought home flowers, made me chicken soup, and then set up the couch with pillows and extra blankets so I would be comfortable as we both sat together and read.
 And, for the first time in the two years since we met, I felt that spark.

 He must have felt it too because he glanced over at me to see if I needed anything else.

 I smiled, shook my head…and winked.

-Nura Maznavi is an attorney, writer, and co-editor of Love, InshAllah: The Secret Love Lives of American Muslim Women.
-She is currently editing the companion anthology to Love InshAllah – Muslim men on love, sex & intimacy.
+Nura Maznavi is an attorney, writer, and co-editor of Love, InshAllah: The Secret Love Lives of American Muslim Women and the companion anthology, Salaam, Love: American Muslim Men on Love, Sex & Intimacy.
 A California native, she moved to Chicago last summer after marrying her husband, David.